cyrilletuzi/typescript-strictly-typed/README.md

 I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed nearly 1 million times.
 Feel free to give it a try.

-## Warning

-Going fully typed is a choice to make at the *very beginning* of a project.

-**Enabling all strict options at once in an existing project is strongly discouraged**, as hundred of errors would appear.
-Converting an existing project to full strict mode is still possible end encouraged, but it should be done *incrementally*, by activating each option *one by one*.

 ## Getting started

 Just run the following commands in your terminal: